Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

-Here, we predict that circularly-polarized optical irradiation of strongly spin-orbit coupled magnets such as $\alpha$-RuCl$_3$ -- a candidate Kitaev material -- grants a two-fold handle to control the magnetic state.
+Here, we predict that circularly-polarized optical irradiation of a strongly spin-orbit coupled (SOC) magnet, $\alpha$-RuCl$_3$ -- a candidate Kitaev material -- grants a novel two-fold handle to control the magnetic state.
 First, the chirally-oscillating electric field component can induce a large ligand-mediated effective magnetic field in the [111] direction, the field direction required to induce a gap in the Kitaev model.
 Second, an optical pulse can selectively modify the interplay between ligand superexchange and direct exchange, thereby dramatially altering the balance between isotropic and anisotropic magnetic interactions.
-Notably, these effects can conspire to drive the material towards a non-equilibrium realization of a the Kitaev spin liquid.
-We predict that the resulting transient modification of the magnetic dynamics can be readily observed in time-resolved probes of the excitation spectrum, and find a host of competing instabilities that can be probed out of equilibrium.
+These effects can conspire to drive the material towards a non-equilibrium realization of the Kitaev QSL.
+We predict that resulting transient modifications of the magnetic dynamics can be readily observed in time-resolved probes of the excitation spectrum, and find a host of competing instabilities that can be probed out of equilibrium.